-Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2011 population of 38,790 (+10% from the 2009 estimate).
-The 2011 population for Port Orchard is 19,038 (+137% from 2009, due to annexations); Poulsbo 9,200 (+11% from 2009) and Bainbridge Island 23,025(+5% from 2009).
+Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2012 population of 39,051 (+3.50% from the 2010 estimate).
+The 2012 population for Port Orchard is 11,333(+1% from 2010); Poulsbo 9,336 (+1% from 2010) and Bainbridge Island 23,262(+1% from 2010).
 Population is expected to remain fairly constant through the current economic climate although annexations by Port Orchard and Poulsbo will also affect population counts going forward.
-The possible incorporation of Silverdale would also affect population counts.

 Employment.
-Total employment decreased to 121,390 in 2011 (1,020 from 2010) while unemployment was at 7.6%.
-All employment categories experienced decreases in 2011.
-Kitsap County's strongest economic asset is the availability of a well-trained, highly motivated workforce.
-The unemployment rate decreased by 1.2% from 2010.
+Total employment increased to 124,310 in 2012 (2,920 from 2011) while unemployment was at 7.8%.
+The service-providing sector gained 1,900 jobs in 2012.
+Kitsap County's strongest economic asset continues to be its availability of a well-trained, highly motivated workforce.
+The unemployment rate decreased by 1% from 2011.
 The strong work ethic of a labor pool associated with military employment continues to attract attention from national employers.
 With the addition of well-qualified students from Olympic College and private training institutes, the County remains a desirable location for prospective employers.